educ8s/Python-OOP-Course-Artificial-Life-Simulation/README.md

 * Visualize your code: Use UML diagrams to understand your code's structure.
 * Real-world applications: Solve programming challenges and build professional-quality code.

+**Cell Simulation Overview:**

+The cellular ecosystem simulation project is a practical application of OOP concepts.
+In this simulation, you'll create a virtual environment populated by various types of cells.
+Each cell will have its own unique characteristics, such as color, size, and behavior.
+Cells will interact with each other and their environment, leading to emergent behaviors and complex dynamics.
+This project provides an excellent opportunity to apply OOP principles to design and implement a realistic and engaging simulation.

 **How to Use:**

 1. Clone this repository.